-Their daughter, Rebekah, would give us rides to town or wherever we needed to go.
-She had CD’s recorded by Ruth Hanna (click on name for more info) and would often play them for us.
-Listening to Ruth Hanna’s songs about the Lord Jesus and salvation through faith in Him were compelling and thought provoking.
-Rebekah would take opportunity to witness to us about Jesus and justification by faith alone.
-I did not agree with her but could not be certain she was wrong, for my Amish faith had not brought peace with God.
+Most Amish will hire locals to drive them to town for appointments, shopping and other errands that cannot be accomplished by horse and buggy.
+The Hawleys would give us rides to town or wherever else we needed to go.
+They had CDs recorded by Ruth Hanna and would often play them for us.
+Listening to Ruth Hanna’s songs about the Lord Jesus, and salvation through faith in Him, were compelling and thought-provoking.
+Often they would take opportunity to witness to us about the Lord Jesus Christ and how we are justified by faith alone.
+Because of what the Amish taught, I could not accept the Gospel, yet I was not certain they were wrong, for my Amish faith had not brought peace with God.

-I started doing some part time work at the clinic for the Hawleys and Barbara would often bring my attention to scripture verses hanging on the walls of the clinic.
-Ephesians 2:8-9, and Romans 5:1 were two in particular that I simply could not understand.
+I started doing some part-time work at the clinic for the Hawleys.
+Mrs. Hawley would often bring my attention to Scripture verses hanging on the walls of the clinic.
+Ephesians 2:8-9, and Romans 5:1 were two, in particular, that I simply could not understand.
 Being right with God on the basis of what someone else [the Lord Jesus] had done was a concept foreign to my upbringing.
-Barbara gave me a KJV New Testament, something I had never owned in my life.
-We were taught to read only German Bibles, as the “English” version did not convey the same meaning.

 The Real Eye Opener

-Finally it became evident to me, because of my sins, I would not be in heaven and I was going to be in hell forever.
+Finally, it became evident to me, because of my sins, I would not be in heaven and I was going to be in hell forever.
 I rebelled against God for creating me just to suffer eternal torment.
-I remember doing my chores around the farm and thinking these dumb animals have it nice, for upon death they will simply cease to exist.
+I remember taking care of the daily chores on the farm and thinking these poor creatures are better off than I – for upon death they will simply cease to exist.
 I, on the other hand, would be cast into hell and suffer for all eternity.

-Those were dark, awful days, but I thank my God for them.
+Those were hard days for me, but I thank God for them.
 He was bringing me to true repentance and to the provision of His Son, the Lord Jesus Christ.

 The Day Things Changed

-One fine September evening in the year 2005 I was helping Barb put down the finish on a porch floor at the clinic.
-We were discussing spiritual issues again, which by now were not distasteful to me.
-She was asking me what I thought would get me to heaven and I answered as I had always believed: that you have to confess all your sins or God will not let you into heaven.
+One nice September evening in the year 2005, I was working at the clinic, helping Barbara apply a finish on a porch floor.
+We were discussing spiritual issues again, which, by now, were not distasteful to me.
+She asked me what I thought would get me to heaven and I answered as I had been taught all my life: that if you’re faithful to confess all your sins to God, and are sincere, He will let you into heaven.
 This prompted her to ask me, “John, if you committed a sin and before you could ask forgiveness Christ came back, would you go to hell?”

-Immediately I knew something had changed.
-I sat back on my heels for a moment and tried to figure it out.
-The thought that perhaps I had blasphemed God or the Holy Spirit even crossed my mind.
+Instantly I knew something had changed.
+I sat back on my heels for a moment and tried to figure out exactly what was different.
+I thought perhaps I had done something wrong.
 Yet somehow, I knew it could not be true.
-I felt something different; something new that I had never experienced before.
-Without analyzing what had happened, I felt a peace with my Creator.
-I was saved, although it was a long time before I realized it was simply trust in what Jesus had done that had changed my life forever that night.
-And though I did not know I was saved, I no longer felt condemned before God.
+I felt something new that I had never experienced before.
+Without completely understanding what had happened, I had peace with my Creator.
+I was saved, even though it was a while before I realized it was simply trust in the Lord Jesus, that had changed my life forever that night.
+And though I could not have told you I was saved, I no longer felt under the condemnation of God.

 I Know for Sure I Will be in Heaven

-It was not long before I was telling others among the Amish that we could be sure of being in heaven because it is not what we do, but of what Jesus did for us.
+It was not long before I was telling my friends among the Amish that we could be sure of being in heaven because we’re not made right by our works, but by what Jesus had done for us.

 Amazing Grace and Mercy

 Looking back, I marvel once again at God’s amazing grace and mercy.
 I was 37 years old when He reached down into my darkened world and set me free.
-The peace that I now have with God through my Lord and Savior Jesus Christ is worth more to me than anything the world or any religion has to offer.
-To know that I shall be in heaven because God so loved the world that He gave His only Son to die on the cross for sinful, undeserving mankind [ me !] still moves my eyes to tears.
+The peace that I now have with God through my Lord and Savior Jesus Christ, is worth more to me than anything the world or any religion has to offer.
+To know that I shall be in heaven because God so loved the world that He gave His only Son to die on the cross for an undeserving guilty sinner like me, still brings tears to my eyes.

 What love!
-What boundless grace is given to men!
-All are sinners because of Adam, but God has made a way for us to be right with Him.
-To think that some will never accept justification by faith in Christ alone, but depend on something they have done is the tragedy of the universe.
+What boundless grace is given to men and women!
+The Bible reveals that all have sinned and come short of God’s glorious standard, but He has made a way for us to be right with Him by the giving of His Son for our sins.
+To think that some will never accept justification by faith in Christ alone, but depend on a creed, a religion, or something they have done, is the tragedy of the universe.